International Year One in Business Management

 The International Year One in Business Management is a first-year undergraduate equivalent programme that builds students’ knowledge and skills in the Business field.
 You will also study our integrated English for Academic Purposes module which is accepted in lieu of IELTS and will help you improve your English language skills.

-Students who successfully complete the International Year One in Business Management gain guaranteed access to the second year of an international bachelor’s degree at a top-ranked university with hundreds of degree courses to choose from.
+Students who successfully complete the International Year One in Business Management gain guaranteed* entry to the second year of an international bachelor’s degree at a top-ranked university with hundreds of degree courses to choose from.

 What will I study?